HigherState/dsentric/README.md

 ##Needs a specific Delta object

-- How to Handle delta collections like Set and Map when they have null values
-- How to validate delta collections
-- How to add delta values into a contract?
 (I think validate only one the delta application result not the delta value itself, IE pass through currentState and previousState, could be slow on nested objects so need to optimise)
 - Delta context - IE full replace of an nested object rather than merge (Thinking Fixtures)
 - Perhaps the difference here is A DObject or \\ will delta merge, however a Case Class Type will replace?
-- Delta validation IE standalone valid - Fixture?

 - $get should work on Deltas/Dobjects as well as just D ie so can use contract to get delta value.
 OR you could provide a property object to a dobject to extract the value obj.apply(pProperty[T, D]):Option[T]